 Policy Promotes Quality Boosting Safety

 To change the focus of an aviation SMS implementation, we must start at the top.
-In earlier posts, I recommend that you first acquire top management support for amplifying your SMS' scope from a strict "safety focus" to an integrated safety and quality approach.
+In earlier posts, I recommend that you first acquire top management support for amplifying your SMS scope from a strict "safety focus" to an integrated safety and quality approach.

-"Safety through quality" is a noble and worthy ideal that will resist challenge from any SMS regulatory auditor.
+"Safety through quality" is a noble and worthy ideal that will resist a challenge from any SMS regulatory auditor.

 An SMS auditor can tell you what is required, but typically cannot dictate how audit requirements must be procedurally satisfied.
-Any detailed "step-by-step, one-size-fits-all" approach is not feasible due to the vast number and assortment of aviation service providers, ranging from airlines, airports to flight schools and more.
+Any detailed "step-by-step, one-size-fits-all" approach is not feasible due to the vast number and assortment of aviation service providers, ranging from airlines, and airports to flight schools, and more.
 Every operator is encouraged to have a "right-sized" SMS that aligns with the organization's

 - complexity; and